rafasgj/rafaeljeffman.com/projects/freeipa/en/basic-lab-ad-trust.md

 ##  Wrap up

-Setting up a mixed environment that integrates [FreeIPA] and Active Directory brings more flexibility and complexity to the network environment administrator, it also enhance usability of both Linux and Windows domains for the users.

-Automating the creation of such an environment can be achieved, and brings a reproducible configuration.

 A testing environment with a trust between FreeIPA and Widows Active Directory was created and automated.
 It can be easily extended and enhanced, and certainly needs to be secured, to be used in a production environment.

+Setting up a mixed environment that integrates [FreeIPA] and Active Directory brings more flexibility to the network environment, and enhance usability of both Linux and Windows domains for the users.

+Automating the creation of such an environment can be achieved, and brings a reproducible configuration, helping to reduce some of the complexity.

 <!-- links -->